1998 Thurston High School shooting: School shooting

 On May 21, Kinkel drove his mother's Ford Explorer to the high school.
 He wore a trench coat to hide the five weapons he carried: two hunting knives, his rifle, a 9×19mm Glock 19 pistol, and a .22-caliber Ruger MK II pistol.
 He was carrying 1,127 rounds of ammunition.

 Kinkel parked on 61st Street, two blocks from the school, then jogged to the campus, entered the patio area and fired two shots, fatally wounding 16-year-old Ben Walker and wounding another.
-He went to the cafeteria after turning down the hallway and, walking across it, fired the remaining 48 rounds from his rifle, wounding 24 students and killing 17-year-old Mikael Nickolauson.
-Kinkel fired a total of 51 rounds, 37 of which struck students, and killed two.
-Three hundred students were present during the event.
+He went to the cafeteria after turning down the hallway and, walking across it, fired the remaining 48 rounds from his rifle, wounding 24 of the 300 students present and killing 17-year-old Mikael Nickolauson.
+Kinkel fired a total of 51 rounds, 37 of which struck students.

-When Kinkel's rifle ran out of ammunition and he began to reload, wounded student Jacob Ryker tackled him, assisted by several other students.
-Kinkel drew the Glock from his belt and fired one shot before he was disarmed, injuring Ryker again as well as another student.
-He yelled at the students, "Just kill me!"
-The students restrained Kinkel until the police arrived and arrested him.
+When Kinkel pointed his rifle at the forehead of another student, Michael Crowley, and pulled the trigger, it clicked as he was out of ammunition.
+As he began to reload, wounded student Jacob Ryker saw his girlfriend, Jennifer Alldredge, lying wounded on the floor and said later that motivated him to act.
+Hearing Kinkel's weapon click, Ryker tackled him, assisted by his brother and several other students.
+Kinkel drew the Glock from his belt and fired one shot before he was disarmed, injuring Ryker, who had grabbed the pistol by the barrel in the belief its safety had been activated.
+It had not, and Kinkel shot him again in the finger, as well as another student.
+Kinkel yelled "Just kill me!" at the students; they restrained him until the police arrived and arrested him.
 A total of seven students were involved in subduing and disarming Kinkel.
-In custody, Kinkel retrieved a knife that was secured on his leg and attacked a police officer, begging to be fatally shot.
-The officer subdued him with pepper spray.

 Nickolauson died at the scene; Walker died after being transported to the hospital and kept on life support until his parents arrived.
 The other students, including Ryker, were also taken to the hospital with a variety of wounds.
-Ryker had a perforated lung, but he made a full recovery.
-He received the Boy Scouts of America Honor Medal with Crossed Palms for his heroism on the day of the attack.
+Ryker had suffered a perforated lung, but he made a full recovery.
+Ryker was honored for his heroism.
+U.S. Representative Peter DeFazio, whose district included Springfield, came to visit him in the hospital and governor John Kitzhaber had a state trooper hand deliver a personal letter.
+A military veteran gave Ryker the Bronze Star he had been awarded.
+Ryker later received the Boy Scouts of America Honor Medal with Crossed Palms.